Complementary and Alternative Medicine (CAM) for Cancer

 Traditional alternative medicine

-alternative medicine has been practiced for centuries worldwide.
-Some examples are:
+Traditional alternative medicine has been practiced for centuries worldwide.
+They

 Touch has been used in medicine since the early days of medical care.
 Healing by touch

-is based on the idea that illness or injury located in one area of the body can affect
+is based on the idea that illness or injury in 1 part of the body can affect all parts

 Diet and herbs

-Some people believe external forces (energies) from objects or other sources directly
+This therapy uses external forces (energies) from objects or other sources to affect

-affect

 a person's health.
-An example of external energy therapy is electromagnetic
+One type of external energy therapy is electromagnetic therapy.

-mind and body.

-Studies have found that people heal better if they have good emotional
+Studies have found that people heal better if they have good emotional and mental

-Some people believe the senses (touch, sight, hearing, smell, and taste) can affect
+Some people believe the senses can affect overall health.
+This means touch, sight,

 Art, dance, and music